My Role: Garage Lead – Led design, research, and development

 - in proximity to main highways and away from them in the same neighborhood?

-- at certain locations during the day and night and weekdays versus weekdays?
+- at certain locations during the day and night and weekdays versus weekends?

-- and, Where are the best spots in the city for physical exercise during the healthy days?
+- where are the best spots in the city for physical exercise during the healthy days?

-- and, How kindergartens, schools, and hospitals are or are not exposed to unhealthy pollution?
+- how kindergartens, schools, and hospitals are or are not exposed to unhealthy pollution?

 Balad Kits’ electronics hardware included: